 The new album from Gabriela Montero

-This September 20th, Gabriela Montero releases her first new album in four years.
+On September 20th, Gabriela Montero released her first new album in four years.

 The recording features her own, first piano concerto – the ‘Latin’ Concerto – alongside the G major concerto by Ravel.